Once the College of Registered Nurses of Alberta (CRNA) assesses an applicant and issues a practice permit, the applicant becomes a registrant.

 All registrants who hold an active practice permit must annually complete the continuing competence program (CCP) requirements.
 The CCP supports public safety by ensuring registrants engage in ongoing professional development to maintain and enhance their competence.
 Registrants assess their nursing practice, obtain peer feedback, and implement a learning plan to address their learning needs.

-Registrants update any changes in their employment, and confirm they practised enough hours as an RN or NP to satisfy permit requirements.
-During their renewal application, registrants self-report whether they have practised a minimum of 1,125 hours within the last five practice years (October 1 to September 30).
-Nurse practitioners have additional requirements.
+Registrants update any changes in their employment and confirm they practised enough hours as an RN or NP to satisfy permit requirements.
+They can meet currency using any one of the six requirements.
+NPs have additional requirements.

 The CRNA requires registrants to complete mandatory education that protects patients.